mihael-tunik/coordered_tuples/README.md

 ```
 one can use any code which counts ordered pairs in single array, range variable is redundant.
 Corrections are made in $\sum n_k \log(n_k) < \sum n_k \log(n) = O(n \log(n))$ time, where $n_{1..k}$ are sizes of groups with equal elements.
-This version of algorithm contains sorting, split sorted array in linear time and counting pairs with some corrections.
+This version of algorithm contains sorting, splitting sorted array in linear time and counting pairs with some corrections.
 Resulting complexity: $O(n \cdot \log n)$.
 ### Build
 ```